Author

 How To Hob Nob

-When we arrived the hostess escorted us to the outdoor terrace for a traditional cocktail to begin our evening.
+When we arrived, the hostess escorted us to the outdoor terrace for a traditional cocktail to begin our evening.
 We chose the Old Fashioned, a Wisconsin original.
-These tasty cocktails have many, many different recipes but if you’re a first-timer just order the classic – you won’t be disappointed.
-Muddled sugar, a dash of bitters, whiskey (or brandy) ice, a slice of orange and cherry may not sound like your new favorite, but trust us once you have one, you’ll quickly want another.
+These tasty cocktails have many, many different recipes, but if you’re a first-timer, just order the classic – you won’t be disappointed.
+Muddled sugar, a dash of bitters, whiskey (or brandy), ice, a slice of orange, and a cherry may not sound like your new favorite, but trust u,s once you have one, you’ll quickly want another.

 Old Fashioned at Knob Hob Food in Kenosha Wisconsin